Western Reserve Greenway

 Western Reserve Greenway Description

-The Western Reserve Greenway begins only a few miles from Lake Erie, and a planned extension will bring it right to the shoreline.
-For now, you can start at Herzog Rotary Park (off Woodman Avenue), where you will find the first of 12 interpretive signs detailing the importance of northeast Ohio in the Underground Railroad.
+The northern end of the Western Reserve Greenway begins only a few miles from Lake Erie on W 52nd St in Ashtabula.
+The northern-most parking and trailhead is at Herzog Rotary Park (off Woodman Avenue), where there are the first of 12 interpretive signs detailing the importance of northeast Ohio in the Underground Railroad.
 The greenway is used year-round but note that snowmobiling is allowed only in Ashtabula County (the northern half of the trail).

 Heading south, cross the historical King Bridge, a steel trestle built in 1897 that now spans Clay Street.
 Ahead is Austinburg, with a trailhead and plenty of options for food and drink.
 South of town, reenter the trail’s rural surroundings and enjoy the company of deer, beavers, and a multitude of birds, including wild turkeys and waterfowl.